lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 - Patch Header of 1 DWORD includes

-  - **Patch size**: Total *size* of the patch in number of DWORDS encompassing the patch header, patch table, patch body and the digital signature.
+  - **Patch size**: Total *size* of the patch in DWORDS, including the patch header, patch table, patch body and the digital signature.

   - **Patch Revision**: Specifies the major and minor version of the OTP patch code.
     A later version has a higher revision number.